 Savannah celebrates more than 250 years of black history and features a number of historic sites and museums that focus on this important piece of the area’s past.
-Discover the important contributions African Americans have made to the fabric of Savannah through daily specialized tours with Footprints of Savannah, 40 Acres and a Mule Tour and The Freedom Trail Tour.
+Discover the important contributions African Americans have made to the fabric of Savannah through daily specialized tours with Footprints of Savannah, 40 Acres and a Mule Tour, Savannah Black History Tours and The Freedom Trail Tour.

 OLDEST BLACK CONGREGATION IN NORTH AMERICA

 Visit First African Baptist Church, home of the oldest black congregation in North America.
 At the time of its construction, the church’s mostly enslaved members worked on plantations surrounding the city by day and at night they were allowed to work on their church, completing the structure in 1859.
 It is also believed to have been a stop on the famed Underground Railroad.

 Visitors to the Owens-Thomas House & Slave Quarters Museum are guided through one of the finest examples of Regency architecture in America, as well as the original slave quarters designed to house the enslaved men, women, and children who built the mansion and maintained the household.

 On Monday evenings, the Savannah River Queen, is filled with uplifting sounds of Southern gospel music during the two-hour Gospel Dinner Cruise.
 Experience local Savannah gospel entertainers and enjoy the savory flavors of the South with a buffet of local foods.
 This is a cultural and culinary experience you won't want to miss!

 Laurel Grove South is one Savannah’s most significant final resting places for African Americans who died in the 19th and 20th centuries.
 While slavery was still legal, there were more free African Americans interred in Laurel Grove South than any other cemetery in the Southeast.